williamcaruso/OverTap/README.md

 ## Background

-OverTap was written as a coding challenge for Apple's Siri Advanced Development Team.
-The app was written in Swift 3.0.
+OverTap was written in Swift 3.0 with a touch of love and a tap of creativity..

 ## App Walkthrough